Rossi earns first World Cup podium

-Michael Rossi couldn't have stopped smiling if he had tried.
+Michael Rossi couldn’t have stopped smiling if he tried.

 In front of his parents, two sets of aunts and uncles, and a younger cousin, the Park City aerial skier found himself on the podium for the first time in his young career on Friday night at the FIS Freestyle World Cup event at Deer Valley, jumping his way to a third-place finish.

-This is the 18-year-old skier's first full season on the World Cup tour, and he wasn't expecting to earn a podium finish so quickly.
+This is the 18-year-old skier’s first full season on the World Cup tour, so he wasn’t expecting to earn a podium finish so quickly.